hhas/nodeautomation/doc/06-classes-and-enums.md

 ### Records

 The `typeAERecord` AE type is a struct-like data structure containing zero or more properties.
-NodeAutomation represents AE records as JS objects.
+NodeAutomation represents AE records as JavaScript objects.
 The keys in this dict are usually application-defined keywords (e.g. `name`), although they may also be raw four-char codes (indicated by a `#` prefix) or arbitrary strings (indicated by a `$` prefix).

 If an object contains a `class` (or `#pcls`) key, appscript will pack the remaining items into an AE record, then coerce it to the type specified by this `class` property.
-Similarly, when unpacking an record-like AEDesc with a custom type code, appscript will unpack it as a JS object with its AE type described by a `class` entry.
+Similarly, when unpacking an record-like AEDesc with a custom type code, appscript will unpack it as a JavaScript object with its AE type described by a `class` entry.

 ### Unbridged types